 Reduce excess fat and sculpt a better body contour

 It’s a well-known fact that eating a healthy diet and exercising regularly are the best ways to stay healthy and trim.
 Unfortunately, fat doesn’t always play by the rules, and unwanted bulges sometimes just won’t budge simply by eating the right things and spending hours at the gym.
 It’s frustrating, and we understand how you feel.
-That’s why board certified cosmetic surgeon Dr. Rhys Branman offers multiple fat reduction options that can benefit a variety of patients.
+That’s why board certified cosmetic surgeon Dr. Rhys Branman offers multiple fat reduction options that can benefit a variety of patients, including liposuction.

 Liposuction is the only way to dramatically reduce areas of localized fat and sculpt a more proportionate, flattering body contour.
 It can help you look better in form-fitting clothes, feel more confident in a bikini, and can even be a great motivator to keep up your fitness routine, as your body will finally reflect your efforts.